 In a different vein, some regions of the U.S. just aren’t as courteous or caring.
 Imagine the typical exchanges of a New York City nurse compared to one in a small town in the South or Midwest.
 Still, in any area, poor communication, lack of empathy or insufficient communication can have severe ramifications.
-Luckily, some hospitals adopt scripts to improve and standardize language.
+Luckily, some hospitals adopt scripts to improve and standardize the language.
 Questions for nurses and doctors to ask can determine the need for patient education, which can raise any HCAHPS score.

 Impact of the Few Unsatisfied Patients

 A hospital may feel great about its environment and HCAHPS survey answers.
-Or it may like the feedback on any consumer assessment of healthcare.
+Or it may be like the feedback on any consumer assessment of healthcare.
 If the hospital is giving three out of four patients, who are sick or injured and potentially very uncomfortable, a good patient experience, that seems acceptable.